-Summer is here, and with it the promise of endless days spent in some of the most beautiful outdoor places in the Eugene, Cascades & Coast region of Oregon.
+Summer brings the promise of endless days spent in some of the most beautiful outdoor places in the Eugene, Cascades & Coast region of Oregon.
 Waterfall hikes are one of our favorite ways to celebrate the return of summer!
-Here’s our list of best waterfalls for road trippers, history buffs and more to visit this summer.
+Here’s our list of the best waterfalls for road trippers, history enthusiasts and nature lovers to visit this summer.

 Best Classic Oregon Hike